 "Practices on the ground have been slow to respond to reform in local laws and the evolution of international labour standards."

 The gear change towards making ESG criteria an integral part of the investment process is taking place at a challenging period, in which international and domestic agendas can overwhelmingly appear at loggerheads.
-Over the next year, organisations will be required to navigate a business environment in the MENA region in which social freedoms – such as expression and legal rights – are coming increasingly under scrutiny by international organisations, investors, and social communities and simultaneously constrained by domestic government initiatives, especially in the face of state responses to COVID-19.
+Companies are having to navigate a business environment in the MENA region in which social freedoms – such as expression and legal rights – are increasingly coming under scrutiny by international organisations, investors, and social communities and simultaneously constrained by domestic government initiatives, especially in the face of state responses to Covid-19.

-Several MENA governments from the UAE to Algeria and Egypt have implemented stricter controls that severely limit social rights in the region.
+Several MENA governments from the UAE to Algeria and Egypt used the pandemic to implement stricter controls that severely limit social rights in the region.
 Such measures have included states of emergency, introducing new censorship laws aiming to restrict the spread of “fake news” about the pandemic, and granting additional powers to law enforcement.
-These tools of repression, deployed here in the context of COVID-19, are not new and instead embed underlying ESG risks in the region, arising from governments’ heavy handed efforts to consolidate authority, their aggressive silencing of political opposition, and the encroachment of the state in daily life.
+These tools of repression, deployed here in the context of Covid-19, are not new and many show no signs of disappearing, even as the pandemic starts to recede.
+They are embedding underlying ESG risks in the region, arising from governments’ heavy handed efforts to consolidate authority, their aggressive silencing of political opposition, and the encroachment of the state in daily life.

 Take freedom of expression.
-In Egypt, the Supreme Council for Media Regulation has issued a number of statements that turbocharge censorship, which include threatening legal action against media outlets that report negatively on the government’s COVID-19 response, while in March the authorities revoked accreditation for an international journalist writing in The Guardian from Cairo on the number of COVID-19 cases.
+In Egypt, the Supreme Council for Media Regulation has issued a number of statements that turbocharge censorship, which include threatening legal action against media outlets that report negatively on the government’s Covid-19 response, while authorities also revoked accreditation for international journalists reporting on basic Covid-19 statistics.
 Efforts to restrict movement have also limited freedom of expression as a by-product.
-In states including Jordan, Yemen and Morocco the distribution of print newspapers and magazines was suspended for varying periods of time as part of the initial response to the pandemic in March, limiting public access to information and further isolating areas where internet penetration is low.
+In states including Jordan, Yemen and Morocco the distribution of print newspapers and magazines was suspended for varying periods of time as part of the initial response to the pandemic, limiting public access to information and further isolating areas where internet penetration is low.

 As a result, the need for robust intelligence that takes into account the nuances of the region is becoming ever more critical for organisations looking at MENA from an ESG perspective, as they seek to integrate social principles – traditionally considered outside the remit of corporate responsibility – into their decision-making processes.